Emilia Jones

-Emilia Annis I. Jones (born 23 February 2002) is an English actress.
-She played the lead role of Ruby Rossi in the Academy Award-winning 2021 film CODA.
-She has received several accolades, including a Screen Actors Guild Award and a nomination for a BAFTA Award for Best Actress.
+Emilia Jones (born 23 February 2002) is a British actress.
+She is best known for her lead role as a child of deaf adults in the drama film CODA (2021), for which she received a British Academy Film Award nomination for Best Actress.
+Jones is also known for starring in the Netflix adventure series Locke & Key (2020–2022).

-She is also known for playing Kinsey Locke in the Netflix series Locke & Key (2020–2022), and has appeared in shows like Doctor Who (2013) and Utopia (2013–2014).
-Her other lead film roles include Brimstone (2016), Ghostland & Two for Joy (both in 2018), and Horrible Histories (2019).
-She has also performed in several theatrical productions in London's West End.
+Jones began her career as a child actress in West End theatre, Doctor Who (2013) and Utopia (2013–2014).
+Her earlier films include Brimstone (2016), Ghostland, Two for Joy (both in 2018), and Horrible Histories (2019).

 Early life

-Jones was born in London to Welsh singer and presenter Aled Jones and his English wife, circus performer Claire Fossett.
-She grew up in Barnes with her younger brother Luke.
-She attended an improv class run by an agent, through whom Jones was cast in One Day.
+Jones was born on 23 February 2002 in London to Welsh singer and presenter Aled Jones and his wife, English circus performer Claire Fossett.
+She grew up in Barnes with her younger brother Lucas.
+Jones attended an improv class run by an agent, through whom Jones was cast in One Day.